 Carbin launched in February 2019, and several hundred users have contributed data for 3,000 recorded trips as of November 2019.
 Obtaining near real-time information is a boon to mapping road conditions accurately.
 Apps like Carbin help conserve finances, human resources, and time when compared to the two years a government’s DOT may take to evaluate one section of road using a $250,000 laser-measuring device.

-Tesla is not the only automaker employing HD Maps to potentially avoid potholes.
+Tesla is not the only automaker employing dynamic HD Maps to potentially avoid things like potholes.
 Ford is working on a system to help drivers avoid such road hazards and take action to keep damage to a minimum.

 Google’s self-driving car division, Waymo, has been working for years to develop the mapping necessary to fully automate its vehicles.
 The car cameras and sensors gather data, showing items such as fire hydrants and driveways and report it to the mapping crew.
 Crew members adjust the maps to match the changing environment, such as road work or potholes.